Thinking about pulling your neighbours out of hibernation?

 Want to get to know them better and celebrate your cool community?

 Block Parties help neighbours get to know each other and build connections.

-Play Streets bring neighbours together by closing local streets to vehicles and opening them for play.
+Play Streets bring neighbours together to celebrate and play.

-The City supports Play Streets through planning, operational and permitting support.
+The City of Edmonton supports Block Parties and Play Streets with planning, operational and permitting support.

 Block Parties come in all shapes and sizes.
 Decide how many people you’d like to invite, then start planning.
 There are three types of Block Parties:

 - Block Socials: 10-30 neighbours living in the same area coming together on someone’s property (e.g., driveway, living room, garage, yard, condo building).
 Does not involve closing a road.
 No City permit is required.

 - Single-Street Block Party: 25-75 neighbours from the same street, cul-de-sac or building floor.
 Involves closing a road.
 City permit is required.

 - Neighbourhood-Wide Block Party: 50-200 neighbours from the same neighbourhood or building coming together on their street.
 Involves closing a road.
 City permit is required.